-At Kaysen’s restaurant-bakery Bellecour, which opened earlier this year in the Minneapolis suburb of Wayzata, Minnesota, he taps locally grown and milled grains as the base for breads and locally made cheese.
+At Kaysen’s restaurant-bakery Bellecour, which opened earlier this year in the Minneapolis suburb of Wayzata, Minnesota, he taps locally grown and milled grains as the base for breads and local dairy farms for cheese.

 “Creating simplicity in your food is harder because there’s nothing to hide behind.
-Like with rotisserie chicken, it’s roast chicken, grilled leeks, and pommes puree.
+Like with rotisserie chicken, it’s roasted chicken, grilled leeks and pommes puree.
 All components have to sing,” Kaysen says.

 Food, design and hospitality are all inspired by Kaysen’s numerous visits to Lyon restaurants, along with the more intimate experiences sharing meals with Boulud’s family who still live on the farm where the French chef grew up.